/

 Worksheet/Sheet: Each workbook consists of sheets, often called worksheets.
 These are like digital pages or tabs within the same file, allowing you to efficiently organize, manage, and analyze data.

 Cell: The smallest unit in an Excel worksheet is called a cell.
 Cells are identified by their unique row and column address, such as A1, B2, C3, etc. Each cell can contain data, a formula, or a function.
+When working with multiple sheets, referencing data accurately is crucial.
+This involves constructing text strings that include worksheet names to ensure error-free data retrieval across multiple sheets.

 Now that we have a fundamental understanding of Excel’s structure, let’s delve into the methods of getting data from one sheet to another.